kahunacohen/real-world-fp/README.md

 upper(exclaim("get out"));
 ```

 But that's not as obvious as Unix pipes, especially when piping together more than two functions.
-It's not immediately clear that there's a transformation of data, so instead we can leverage a `compose` function that makes this clerer.
+It's not immediately clear that there's a transformation of data, so instead we can leverage a `compose` function that makes this clearer.
 Ramda's [`compose`](https://ramdajs.com/docs/#compose) function
 will do.

 `compose` takes any number of functions, starting at the right and passes each one's output to the function to the left.
 Ramda is an fp JavaScript utility library. `compose` returns a new function that is a *composition* of all the passed functions.
 So instead of the above, we can do this: